Step by Step: Getting Drupal ready to run on Lagoon¶

 A Drupal Site also consists of the files directory.
 As the whole folder is mounted into the Docker Containers, just add the files into the correct folder (probably

-You are done.
+You are done with your local setup.
 The Lagoon Team wishes Happy Drupaling!

-If you like to deploy your Drupal into Lagoon, follow the next Step: Setup a new Project in Lagoon
+If you'd like to deploy your local Drupal into Lagoon, follow the next step to get set up before you deploy: Setting up a new project in Lagoon